Anopheles albimanus: Taxonomy and evolution

 Anopheles albimanus appears to be a single species that shows polymorphism.
-It is believed that this species originated in the Caribbean, moved first to Central America, then South America.
+It is believed that this species originated in the Caribbean, and first moved to Central America, then South America.
 Studies suggest that the occurrence of the founder effect is the cause of the current population structure.
 Research using mitochondrial DNA found some modest differences between Central and South American populations.
 It has been hypothesized that this could be due to recent pressures, such as the distance between populations, high insecticide use, or mountain ranges that act as gene flow barriers.
 Overall, differences in populations were found to be relatively low.
 Studies suggest that this is due to these mosquitoes showing excellent dispersal abilities, opportunistic feeding, and niche plasticity.
 As well, other species in the genus Anopheles are specialists with small populations, specific habitat requirements, and limited dispersal and distribution methods.
 Alternately, A. albimanus is a generalist species.
 Females can fly up to 32 kilometres, and specimens have been found at almost 2000 meters altitude, meaning that mountain ranges would not separate these populations as easily as other Anopheles mosquitoes.
-The conclusions drawn from this research was that the differences found between A. albimanus populations were not due to recent events, but rather, Pleistocene divergence followed by re-colonization and expansion.
+The conclusions drawn from this research were that the differences found between A. albimanus populations were not due to recent events, but rather, Pleistocene divergence followed by re-colonization and expansion.

 Distribution and behavior

 These mosquitoes are currently found in Mexico, and several countries in the Caribbean, Central America, and South America.
 They are usually present in coastal areas, at 500 meters altitude or lower; however, some have been found above 1000 meters.
 This species occurs in a variety of habitats in these coastal areas, with regional differences in precipitation, temperature, and vegetation.
 This is the most common species found in countries like Colombia.

-A. albimanus are seasonally abundant mosquitoes that are primarily active at dawn and dusk (crepuscular), prefer to feed outdoors (exophagic), and tend to live outside (exophilic).
+Anopheles albimanus are seasonally abundant mosquitoes that are primarily active at dawn and dusk (crepuscular), prefer to feed outdoors (exophagic), and tend to live outside (exophilic).
 Seasonal abundance is dependent on the availability of larval habitats.
 In areas that have great differences in rainfall depending on the time of year, these mosquitoes are most abundant in the rainy season.
 In areas that have wetlands that stay flooded permanently, they are found year-round.
 Although these are the typical traits seen, factors such as host availability and control methods can change the population characteristics.

 Feeding by adults

-A. albimanus mosquitoes feed on nectar; only females take blood meals.
+Anopheles albimanus mosquitoes feed on nectar; only females take blood meals.
 Hosts include mammals, birds, reptiles, and amphibians.
 A wide range of hosts allows these mosquitoes to maintain their populations quite easily.
 The proteins and nutrients gained from blood go toward egg production, and the volume of the blood meals affects the fecundity of female mosquitoes.
 The volume taken during blood feeding is affected by several factors, including temperature, age of the mosquito, mating status, number of feeds, variety of hosts, and others.
 There are often interruptions to blood feeding, resulting in the mosquito taking several meals, either on the same or different hosts.
 This, in turn, creates more opportunities for infection or the spread of pathogens.